Professional edition active

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve aches, pains, and dysmenorrhea.

-For some women, hormonal manipulation is effective.
-Options include
+For some women, hormonal medications are effective.
+Options include:

 Surgery

-In women with severe symptoms, bilateral oophorectomy may alleviate symptoms because it eliminates menstrual cycles; hormone replacement therapy is then indicated until about age 51 (the average for menopause).
+In women with severe PMDD symptoms refractory to other interventions, bilateral oophorectomy may alleviate symptoms because it eliminates menstrual cycles (5).
+Menopausal hormone therapy is then indicated until about age 51 (the average for menopause).

 Key Points

-• Symptoms of premenstrual syndrome (PMS) can be nonspecific and vary from woman to woman.
+• Symptoms of premenstrual syndrome (PMS) can be nonspecific and vary across patients.

 • Diagnose PMS based on symptoms alone.